Ack. I bypassed telling you yesterday that some of Tom's flu symptoms marched across the living room to me on Tuesday.

 But I was ever so glad to get back home where, after putting groceries away and heating up lunch, I collapsed on the couch and let the feverishness wash over me.
-And since then, Tom and I have tried not to speak to each other much so we can cut down on our coughing.
-We've just kinda grunted and passed the tv remote back and forth. :)
+And since then, Tom and I have tried not to speak to each other due to the coughing.
+We've just kinda grunted and passed the tv remote back and forth. ツ

 But thank-goodness, I've had no sore throat!
 I hate those, don't you?